On $A_p$ weights and the Landau equation: Introduction

+The ``potential'' $h_{g,\gamma}$ corresponds to the ``reactive'' part of the equation, in particular for the actual Landau equation \eqref{eqn:Landau homogeneous} with $\gamma=-d$ we would have $g=f$ and $h_{f,\gamma} = f$.
+Then for general $g$, determining the positivity of $L$ would amount to the validity of the weighted Poincar\'e inequality

+We are in fact content with bounding the growth of the $L^2$ norm instead of showing monotonicity and a slightly weaker inequality would suffice (for general $g$, monotonicity is not a reasonable expectation).
+Therefore, for the purposes of bounding the growth of $f$, it would suffice to show there is some $C = C(g)$ such that for all $f$,

+Then, the validity of such an inequality depends on certain properties about the function $g$; moreover if (\ref{eqn:pre epsilon Poincare}) holds, it would mean that the diffusive term in $Q(g,\cdot)$ overcomes the growth term, represented by the potential $h_{g,\gamma}$.
+We will show that this inequality (actually a more general version of it) always holds when $\gamma \in (-2,0]$.
+When $\gamma \in [-d,-2]$ it is not clear at the moment if this inequality holds, but we show that for such range of $\gamma$ it is always very close to holding (see Proposition \ref{prop:assumption 1 almost holds} together with Theorem \ref{thm:local weighted Sobolev inequalities}). }

+This is where the theory of Muckenhoupt weights comes in.
+The fact that, for any positive $g \in L^1$ with finite mass, momentum and entropy, the coefficients $A_{g,\gamma}$ and $h_{g,\gamma}$ are controlled by Muckenhoupt weights facilitates the proof of certain weighted Poincar\'e and Sobolev inequalities, under conditions that vary depending on the range of $\gamma$.
+Concretely, we prove a refined version of \eqref{eqn:pre epsilon Poincare}, which we call the ``$\varepsilon$-Poincar\'e inequality'' and for $\varepsilon \in (0,1)$ reads as

+for all functions $\phi$ that makes the right hand side finite.
+Again, we will show that such inequality always holds for any $f$ solution to the Landau equation with $\gamma \in (-2,0]$ and {\em almost holds} when $\gamma \in [-d,-2]$.
 This inequality is the decisive point in the proof.
-To see how this is so, note that the above inequality, together with the equation can be used (at least if sufficient smoothness) is available control the growth of the $L^p$ norms of $f$.
+To see how, note that thanks to the above inequality, one can control the growth of the $L^p$ norms of $f$.
 For instance, for $p=2$, applying the inequality above with $\phi=f$, we are led to

-The derivation of the $L^\infty$ estimates (using the aforementioned weighted inequalities), follows to a great extent the De Giorgi-Nash-Moser theory for divergence for parabolic equations.
+The derivation of $L^\infty$ estimates (using the aforementioned weighted inequalities), follows to a great extent the De Giorgi-Nash-Moser theory for divergence for parabolic equations.
 As the respective ``parabolic'' equations have degenerate coefficients, the ideas developed in the 80's in order to deal with singular weights \cite{FKS82, GuWhe91} has a significant role in our arguments (see, in particular, Lemma \ref{lem:weighted Moser estimate}).

-The use of uncertainty principles has already appeared in the context of kinetic equations.
-In this line we mention the work by Alexandre, Morimoto, Ukai, Xu and Yang \cite{AMUXY08}, in which the authors first prove a generalized version of the uncertainty principle and use it to obtain (for Maxwell molecules) full regularity estimates for the linearized Landau and Boltzmann equations and partial regularity for the full non-homogeneous non-linear problem. {In the present work, an important point is that we obtain an uncertainty principle using as little about the underlying distribution $f$ as possible (in particular, $f$ is not assumed to be close to equilibrium).